-In the schema mapping workflow, you design the unified schema by mapping the attributes, or columns, in input datasets to unified attributes, which trains the model for recommending subsequent mappings.
+In a schema mapping project, you design the unified schema either by using a standard target schema your organization already has (often part of a document called a mapping specification) or by developing one specific to your needs (see Creating a Unified Schema).
+You then map the attributes, or columns, from input datasets to unified attributes, which will be used to train the model for recommending subsequent mappings.

 In a mastering project, you are responsible for: